 Here’s what makes CombineHealth truly stand out:

-Amy works inside existing EHR/PMS and revenue cycle workflows rather than forcing teams into a separate coding environment.
+CombineHealth works inside existing EHR/PMS and revenue cycle workflows rather than forcing teams into a separate coding environment.
 That makes it easier to deploy automation without disrupting day-to-day operations.

 CombineHealth also emphasizes operational scale, including the ability to code 1,000+ charts in an hour and adapt to fluctuating volumes.
-At best, CombineHealth’s coding automation capabilities can code charts within 24 hours, irrespective of volume, specialty and complexity.
+At best, CombineHealth’s coding automation capabilities can code charts within 24 hours, irrespective of volume, specialty, and complexity.
 That makes it well suited for organizations that need both speed and consistency as coding demand grows.

 Ready to automate more coding with confidence?
 Book a demo with CombineHealth to reduce your coding backlogs, while avoiding coding-related denials.